Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/4_Fullscreen_Video_Ads.md

 ### Load a Fullscreen Video Ad

 Loading a fullscreen ad is accomplished using the `loadAdData`  method on the  `BUFullscreenVideoAd` object.
+After that the property `delegate` also need to be set to `BUFullscreenVideoAd` object before loading the ad.
 The loaded `BUFullscreenVideoAd` object is provided as a parameter in the `fullscreenVideoMaterialMetaAdDidLoad:`and `fullscreenVideoAdVideoDataDidLoad:` callback.

 #### Create the Fullscreen Video Object

 Fullscreen video ad is requested and shown by `BUFullscreenVideoAd` object, which needed to be created before loading ads.
-The `BUFullscreenVideoAd` object requires one parameter: a String 'slotID' which is your ad unit ID when instantiated and initialized.
+The `BUFullscreenVideoAd` object requires one parameter: a String `slotID` which is your ad unit ID when instantiated and initialized.

 Requied：